roemvaar/cs_notes/computer_systems/cpp.md

 Similarly, a destructor is guaranteed to be called when an object goes out of scope.So a constructor typically contains any initialization that an object needs and a destructor does any tidying up needed when an object is no longer needed.

+## Templates

+A template is a class or a function that we parameterize with a set of types or values.
+We use templates to represent concepts that are best understood as something very general from which we can generate specific types and functions by specifying arguments.

+Templates are powerful features of C++ which allows you to write generic programs.

+There are two types of templates, class templates and function templates.

+Templates are a compile-time mechanism, so their use incurs no run-time overhead compared to hand-crafted code.

+Don’t reinvent the wheel; use libraries

+## Containers

+Check ch.
+9 - A C++ Tour